pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 Parameters are connection-specific settings that can be set on connection creation to configure database behavior.
 For example, this is how ORMs and web frameworks control settings like `application_name`, `statement_timeout` and many others.

-The Postgres protocol doesn't have any restrictions on parameter names or values, and PgDog has access to them at connection creation.
+The Postgres protocol doesn't have any restrictions on parameter names or values, and PgDog can intercept and handle them at any time.

 The following two parameters allow you to control which database is used for all queries on a client connection: